 While the size of the visible signature rectangle needs to be set manually in the profile (unless you want to use the default 130 x 40 rectangle), its page and position can be set with the mouse: when the original document is selected, checking the "visible" checkbox opens up a dialog with a preview of the page and visible signature rectangle.
 The position of the signature can be changed by grabbing and dragging the rectangle.
 Note that this dialog has "Save" and "OK" buttons.
 The first one saves the changes permanently to the configuration file while the latter only saves for the session.

-Time Stamping: A TSA (Time Stamp Authority) HTTP(S) server can be configured in this section (account and password are optional).
+Time Stamping: A TSA (Time Stamp Authority) HTTP(S) server can be configured in this section (account and password are optional, as is policy OID).
 At the moment MyPDFSigner only supports the HTTP(S) POST TSA protocol.

 If using a TSA HTTPS server the certificate of the server needs to be trusted by your Java installation, i.e., the certificate of the Root CA that issued the TSA HTTPS server certificate needs to be present in the "cacerts" file ($JAVA_HOME/lib/security/cacerts).